solutionst/UsaceRiversSsis/README.md

 COMMERCIAL GENERIC, REC VESSELS UPBOUND, and RECREATIONAL will not be helpful in detailed analysis.

+The direction dimension indicates if the lock chamber was operating in the upstream (U) or downstream (D) direction.

 The lock chamber dimension is straightforward and identifies the USACE district (field office), river, lock and chamber.
 (A single lock may have muliple chambers to accomodate